 The above methods for determining the instantaneous demand of an air compressor at a given load can be repeated for many bins of hour-CFM operation.
 This is commonly referred to as a CFM demand profile.
 A demand profile must be developed to provide accurate estimates of annual energy consumption.
 A demand profile typically consists of a CFM-bin hour table summarizing hours of usage under all common loading conditions throughout a given year.

-Table 4 provides an example of a compressed air CFM-bin hour profile based on the following assumptions:
+Table 2 provides an example of a compressed air CFM-bin hour profile based on the following assumptions:

-- The base-case compressor system consisted of a 75 hp rotary screw compressor with inlet valve modulation (w/blowdown) controls, an adjusted full-load power of approximately 65.5 kW, and a rated flow of approximately 360 SCFM. - The post-retrofit case compressor system consists of a 75 hp rotary screw compressor with VSD (w/stopping) controls, an adjusted full-load power of approximately 67.5 kW, and a rated flow of approximately 360 SCFM.
+- The base-case compressor system consisted of a 75-hp rotary screw compressor with inlet valve modulation (w/blowdown) controls, an adjusted full-load power of approximately 65.5 kW, and a rated flow of approximately 360 ACFM. - The post-retrofit case compressor system consists of a 75-hp rotary screw compressor with VSD (w/stopping) controls, an adjusted full-load power of approximately 67.5 kW, and a rated flow of approximately 360 ACFM.

 The annual CFM profile is used to determine base case and proposed case energy use.
 For both, compressor electricity demand for each CFM-bin should be determined from actual metering data, spot power measurements, or CFM-to-kW lookup tables.
-When analyzing metered trend data, the hourly average percentage of power should be used to determine which CFM-bin an individual hour is assigned.